 The thresholds which apply from 1 January 2020 are:

 - Light Touch Regime Services: £663,540

-The directives set out clear procedures and standards to be followed by us when choosing tenderers and awarding contracts.
+The regulations set out clear procedures and standards we must follow us when choosing tenderers and awarding contracts.

 Terms and conditions

 Goods and services

 Standard Terms and Conditions for the supply of goods and services apply to our orders except where contracts have been awarded against tender or quotation exercises which may have their own specific terms and conditions in addition to these.